AlexGavalas/planeat/README.md

 ## Getting Started

-After installing the dependencies, running `yarn install --frozen-lockfile`, you can run the development server with `yarn dev` and go to [http://localhost:3000](http://localhost:3000) on your browser to see the page.
+After installing the dependencies, running `pnpm install`, you can run the development server with `pnpm dev` and go to [http://localhost:3000](http://localhost:3000) on your browser to see the page.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.